 Your operation must be running a UK PAYE payroll.
 You don’t necessarily need to be an incorporated business, for example, and there are no size restrictions with relation to turnover.

-However, employers must also have the following in place:
+However, employers must also have the following in place to claim:

 Once you’ve applied, you’ll be given a claim reference number, at which point HMRC will check your claim to ensure it’s correct.
-You should tell your employees you’ve made a claim and that they do not need to do anything more.
+You should tell your employees you’ve made a claim and that they don’t need to do anything more.

 You’ll need to gather quite a few details before making the application.

 Note that you or your payroll agent can apply, but if you use a ‘file-only agent’ (one who files your Real Time Information return but doesn’t act for you in other matters), you must claim yourself.
 The file-only agent will be able to provide the details you need if you don’t already have them to hand.